-A year with 13 Friday the 13ths? | EarthSky.org
+A year with 13 Friday the 13ths?

 Similar to Auguste Comte’s positivist calendar (created in 1849), this particular 13-month invention came from the mind of Moses Cotsworth, a North Eastern Railway advisor bothered by inexplicably varying monthly earnings over the traditional 12-month period.
 Cotsworth’s plan quickly gained popularity among businessmen, especially in transportation and logistics.
 His biggest ally however, was photography pioneer and Kodak founder, George Eastman …

-Read more from CityLab: The death and life of the 13-month calendar
+Read more from Bloomberg CityLab: The death and life of the 13-month calendar

 Still, some people claim the 13-month calendar better synchronizes solar and lunar cycles, because the moon travels full circle in front of the constellations of the zodiac in about 27.3 days.
-(This 27.3-day period is known as the sidereal month.)
+This 27.3-day period is known as the sidereal month.
 Also, since the 28-day month corresponds to the mean length of the female menstrual cycle, the 13-month calendar is sometimes regarded as a feminine calendar.

 On the other hand – still speaking of nature’s cycles here – the lunar (or synodic) month, which is based on the moon’s phases, lasts a solid two days longer than the 27.3-day sidereal month.
 The time period between successive full moons is about 29.5 days, which is about 1 1/2 days longer than the proposed 28-day calendar month.